MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-insights/data/data-ingestion/power-query-multi-factor-authentication.md

 ## Resolution

-The connection owner needs to authenticate the connection through a multi-factor authentication challenge, depending on your system settings, for example, a phone authenticator or a token like the RSA token.
+The connection owner needs to authenticate the connection through a multi-factor authentication prompt, depending on your system settings, for example, a phone authenticator or a token like the RSA token.

 - If the user has access to the user profile management self-service portal, verify if the [multifactor authentication (MFA)](https://www.microsoft.com/security/business/identity-access/microsoft-entra-mfa-multi-factor-authentication) or [two-factor authentication (2FA)](https://www.microsoft.com/security/business/security-101/what-is-two-factor-authentication-2fa) requirements can be added to the user account.
 - If an administrator manages user accounts, ask the administrator to update the account settings and the credential requirements to include MFA or 2FA.